screetsec/TheFatRat/README.md

 What is TheFatRat ??

-An easy tool to generate backdoor with msfvenom (a part from metasploit framework).
+An easy tool to generate backdoor with msfvenom (a part from metasploit framework)  and easy tool to post exploitation attack like browser attack,dll .
 This tool compiles a malware with popular payload and then the compiled malware can be execute on windows, android, mac .
-The malware that created with this tool also have an ability to bypass most AV software protection
+The malware that created with this tool also have an ability to bypass most AV software protection .

 #Screenshot
 <img src="https://cloud.githubusercontent.com/assets/17976841/18483842/1f5057b2-7a10-11e6-95db-1320e83beac3.png" width="55%"></img>